 Preparing for your clinical placement

-All students must complete orientation before commencing a placement within a Queensland Health facility.
+All students must complete an orientation before commencing a placement within a Queensland Health facility.
 You will not be able to commence your placement until your orientation is completed.

 Part 2 requires you to be aware of and adhere to certain behaviours and knowledge while attending your clinical placement.